matewilk/sqs-test/README.md

 # New Relic AWS Distributed Tracing Integration
 This repo contains an example of AWS Lambda -> SQS -> Lambda New Relic Distributed Tracing integration.

-It contains the infrastructure under `/terraform` directory and the achicecture of the infrastructure is described below.
+It contains the infrastructure under `/terraform` directory and the architecture of the infrastructure is described below.

 ## Architecture

 The `terraform` deployment creates the following AWS architecture (with the names of components depicted in the chart)

 ![Lambda_NewRelic_DT drawio](https://user-images.githubusercontent.com/6328360/176427278-916aa432-d8c2-4aeb-a104-07285211880f.png)

+- There are two `producer` lambdas, two `sqs` queues via which the `producer` lambdas send messages to the `consumer`
+- Both `producers` are able to send messages in batches (use only batch message)
+- `consumer` is set as a `lambda trigger ` for both `sqs` queues
+- `consume` ingests messages individually (batch size on the lambda is set to `1`)

 ## How to run